Buddhism: The Buddha

-Early texts have the Buddha's family name as "Gautama" (Pali: Gotama), while some texts give Siddhartha as his surname.
-He was born in Lumbini, present-day Nepal and grew up in Kapilavastu, (Note: The exact identity of this ancient place is unclear.
+Early texts have the Buddha's family name as "Gautama" (Pali: Gotama), while some texts present Siddhartha as his surname.
+He was born in Lumbini, (present-day Nepal) and grew up in Kapilavastu, (Note: The exact identity of this ancient place is unclear.
 Please see Gautama Buddha article for various sites identified.) a town in the Ganges Plain, near the modern Nepal–India border, and he spent his life in what is now modern Bihar (Note: Bihar is derived from Vihara, which means monastery.) and Uttar Pradesh.
 Some hagiographic legends state that his father was a king named Suddhodana and his mother was Queen Maya.
-Scholars such as Richard Gombrich consider this a dubious claim because a combination of evidence suggests he was born in the Shakya community, which was governed by a small oligarchy or republic-like council where there were no ranks but where seniority mattered instead.
-Some of the stories about the Buddha, his life, his teachings, and claims about the society he grew up in may have been invented and interpolated at a later time into the Buddhist texts.
+Scholars such as Richard Gombrich consider this claim dubious because a combination of evidence suggests he was born in the Shakya community, which was governed by a small oligarchy or republic-like council where there were no ranks but where seniority mattered instead.
+Some stories about the Buddha, his life, his teachings, and claims about the society he grew up in may have been invented and interpolated at a later time into the Buddhist texts.

-Various details about the Buddha's background are contested in modern scholarship.
-For example, Buddhist texts assert that Buddha described himself as a kshatriya (warrior class), but Gombrich writes that little is known about his father and there is no proof that his father even knew the term kshatriya.
-(Mahavira, whose teachings helped establish the ancient religion Jainism, is also claimed to be ksatriya by his early followers.)
+Various aspects of the Buddha's background are contested in modern scholarship.
+For instance, Buddhist texts assert that the Buddha described himself as a kshatriya (warrior class), but Gombrich writes that little is known about his father and there is no proof that his father even knew the term kshatriya.
+(Mahavira, whose teachings helped establish Jainism, is also claimed by his early followers to have been a kshatriya.)